Identifying and Collecting

 Fossil plates can help you determine what kinds of fossils you find while exploring the outdoors.

-DCNR’s Bureau of Topographic and Geologic Survey recommends that the plates listed below be printed 4.5 inches wide and approximately 7 inches high to maintain the correct scale factor indicated for each fossil.
+DCNR’s Bureau of Topographic and Geologic Survey recommends that the provided plates be printed 4.5 inches wide and approximately 7 inches high to maintain the correct scale factor indicated for each fossil.

 Plate illustrations are by John G. Kuchinski, Albert E. Van Olden, and James H. Dolimpio.